 Notes

-If you’ve never tried pea shoots and leaves you’re in for a treat.
-The ender parts are sweet like peas and pods.
+- If you’ve never tried pea shoots and leaves you’re in for a treat.
+The tender parts are sweet like peas and pods.
 And you can have both.
-Harvest some shoots while allowing the plant to also flower and fruit.

 17Radish